yagmurs/Wplus-AzS/IDL2.md

 ##Task 3: Validate Virtual Machine Scale set
 > In this task, you will:
-> - Validate the result of sclaing up Virtual Machine Scale set on previous task
+> - Validate the result of scaling up Virtual Machine Scale set on previous task

 - [] To validate the VM you may open a Remote Desktop Connection.